 This study also found myths (Synthesis from Barthes Semiotics) in the second upload of the @jakarta_tourism Instagram account through the cultural code.
-As for the myth in the second upload of the @jakarta_tourism Instagram account, namely art cannot be separated from urban culture.
-The spirit of urban and urban communities as seen from their dynamic movements is implemented in the form of the presence of art in them (Gunapriatna & Dewi, 2021, p.
+As for the myth in the second upload of the @jakarta_tourism Instagram account, art cannot be separated from urban culture.
+As seen from their dynamic movements, the spirit of urban and urban communities is implemented in the form of the presence of art in them (Gunapriatna & Dewi, 2021, p.
 35).
-The form of the presence of art in the culture of urban and urban communities in Jakarta is represented in the form of uploads to the second Instagram account @jakarta_tourism, in the form of an art space at M Bloc Space, Jakarta.
+The form of the presence of art in the culture of urban and urban communities in Jakarta is represented in the form of uploads to the second Instagram account @jakarta_tourism, in the form of art space at M Bloc Space, Jakarta.

 Conclusion